UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

-Once we have picked and named our model, we give it data to train on.

-The model’s “learning” is carried out when we call `fit` on the classifier object.

-In a lot of models, the fitting (also know as the training) stage takes the longest and is where most of the work occurs.
-This isn’t always the case but it is in a lot of them.
+Next, we fit the classifier.

+When we call fit on our model object, the actual learning happens.
+In our simple model there is not much to learn and in this case, will only learn what the most frequent label is in our training data.

 ---